EKKOES – “Kinetik”

 4. Victim Of Love

 It’s time to get your dancing shoes on now for this step back to the late-80’s/early-90’s and the great pop-dance classics of that time.
 Awesome plinky-plonky keyboards and heavenly “aaaaaah’s” give it that magic touch and shine.
-I see the potential for some superb club/dance remixes to this one!
+I absolutely love this track!
+There is great potential for some superb club/dance remixes to this one.

 5. Without You I Am Nothing